aurora9721/archive_project/archive.md

 >Contemporary games inspired by Escher's architectural inventions include [Monument Valley](https://www.youtube.com/watch?v=tW2KUxyq8Vg) (2014) and [Echochrome](https://www.youtube.com/watch?v=GybxIwfU4rI) (2008), click their respective names to watch the trailers.

 ### Transcoding 6: Reformatting the Game
->Transcoding 6 is the reformatting of the game's text into a decision tree.
+>Transcoding 6 is the rewriting of the game's text into a decision tree.

 I divided the squares on the board into 3 levels:
 LEVEL 1: START - 20